There are many situations that might make you think about getting support for your mental health.

 Your friends and family may have noticed a difference in you.

 Your work, interests, or your feelings towards your family and friends may also be affected.
 You may not want to engage with the people around you.

 Other reasons to get help

-You might not be able to shake off your mental health difficulties, despite trying your usual self-help strategies.
+You might not be able to shake off your mental health difficulties, despite trying your usual coping strategies.

-Some other reasons to seek help are when you feel:
+Some other reasons to get help are when you feel: